 - the decisions we make are never purely economic or technical, but moral—to lead effectively, we need time and space to clarify and test our values.

-- wisdom in leadership is the capacity to make tradeoffs among competing positions—we must understand the tensions among the values that drive choices in a globalizing world.
+- wisdom in leadership is the capacity to make tradeoffs among competing positions—we must understand the tensions among the values that drive choices in our world.

 The Method: The Aspen Method of leadership development employs moderated, text-based dialogue as a means for participants to gain insight into the competing forces that influence decision making.
-Participants use short selections from classic and contemporary authors as a lens to establish their own framework for ethical leadership.
-The Aspen Method, unique among leadership development offerings, crafts a highly personalized and dynamic experience.
+Experienced moderators lead participants in deep discussions of selections from classic and contemporary authors; the texts function as a series of lenses from which they establish their own framework for ethical leadership.
+This methodology, unique among leadership development offerings, crafts a highly personalized and dynamic experience.
 Participants will leave the seminar equipped with the intellectual and moral resources necessary to lead with clarity and conviction.

-The Format: The Aspen Executive Seminar is offered eight times a year in Aspen, CO or on Maryland’s Eastern Shore.
-Each seminar convenes small groups of 18-22 accomplished leaders from across sectors and throughout the world to explore the values, habits, and convictions that drive effective leadership.
+The Format: The Aspen Executive Seminar is offered eight times a year in Aspen, CO or in the metro D.C. area.
+Each seminar convenes small groups of 18-23 accomplished leaders from across sectors and throughout the world to explore the values, habits, and convictions that drive effective leadership.
 Every seminar begins on a Saturday night with an opening reception and concludes the following Friday after lunch.
 Each day is split into group discussion, individual reflection, and optional actives.